 The Regency Merger Litigation alleges that the Regency Merger breached the Regency partnership agreement.
 On March 29, 2016, the Delaware Court of Chancery granted the defendants' motion to dismiss the lawsuit in its entirety.
 Plaintiff appealed, and the Delaware Supreme Court reversed the judgment of the Court of Chancery.
 Plaintiff then filed an Amended Verified Class Action Complaint, which defendants moved to dismiss.
-The Court of Chancery granted in part and denied in part the motions to dismiss, dismissing the claims against all defendants other than Regency GP, LP and Regency GP LLC (the "Regency Defendants").
-The Court of Chancery later granted Plaintiff's unopposed motion for class certification.
-Trial was held on December 10-16, 2019, and the parties await a ruling from the court.
+The Court of Chancery granted in part and denied in part the motions to dismiss, dismissing the claims against all defendants other than Regency GP LP and Regency GP LLC (the "Regency Defendants").
+The Court of Chancery later granted plaintiff's unopposed motion for class certification.
+Trial was held on December 10-16, 2019, and a post-trial hearing was held on May 6, 2020.
+On February 15, 2021, the Court of Chancery ruled in favor of the Regency Defendants on both remaining counts at issue in this litigation.